caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ### Sample exercises

 Important: There's no value on reading the question and going straight to the answer.
 You'll lose your time.
 Put a lot of effort and try to solve the problem yourself.
-Try to come up, at least, with the worst possible and most inneficient algorithm.
+Try to come up, at least, with the worst possible and most inefficient algorithm.
 Bonus points if you manage to get the best solution.

 1. **Poker Chips:** Luigy works in a Casino and he gives customers poker chips in exchange of money.
 Find the minimum number of chips Luigy can use to match the customer requests.
 He has chips worth 100, 50, 25, 10, 5, 1.
 For example, for 126 Luigy should give 3 chips (100, 25, 1).